 Sara Barnstable, upon hearing about Scarlett being shot, was concerned about whether Reed had been injured.
 She believes an officers safety should come first, and the shooting of a family dog was a tragic accident.

 Top: Deputies Reed and Cook with the Barnstable family

 Middle: Scarlett, shot and killed by Deputy Reed last Tuesday

 Bottom: Deputies Reed and Cook with Maddie, one of the children removed from the home in 2012

 Your comments are welcome.

 NOTE: The sole reason I did this follow up article is to give both sides of the story.
-My personal opinion is since the officer had time to draw his weapon, why didn't he have time to take a few steps back to be out of reach of the dog.
 It in no way condones his most recent behavior.